 Hi!
 I am Luigi, an Archaeology student from University of Ferrara.
-Since 2011 I am a member of Suliis As Torc, a living history and experimental archeology association, working on the 2nd Iron Age in Northen Italy and Balearic culture during the second punic war.
+Since 2011 I am a member of Suliis As Torc, a living history and experimental archaeology association, working on the 2nd Iron Age in Northern Italy and the Balearic Culture during the Second Punic War.

 I am a prehistoric archaeologist and I have always been interested in experimental archeology and historical re-enactment.
 I studied Archaeology first at the University of Modena and then at the University of Bologna where I graduated with Prof.

 I graduated in Cultural Heritage Management with a thesis on Anthropology in 2011.
 I published two articles with EXARC (2013-2 and 2018-3) and a book published in 2018 ("I guerrieri Piceni").

 Dr. in Quaternary and Prehistory with European mention in the University Rovira i Virgili of Tarragona (Spain) in collaboration with the University of Ferrara (Italy).

 In 2002, I decided to actively pursue my historical interest and incorporate my skills in physics, electronics and engineering.

 I started my activities in 2006 when I have made first contact with the Duncarron project in Scotland, since then, I have studied the production systems from the Bronze Age up to the 11th century but my specialty is the Iron Age.

 BA (Hons Econ), MA Sociology, BA Fine Art